strimzi/metrics-reporter/README.md

 ### MirrorMaker

-The Source and Checkpoints MirrorMaker connectors expose [metrics](https://kafka.apache.org/documentation/#georeplication-monitoring).
+The Source and Checkpoint MirrorMaker connectors expose [metrics](https://kafka.apache.org/documentation/#georeplication-monitoring).
 To collect these metrics with the reporter, add the metrics-reporter configurations to the connector configurations.
 Use the same listener (`prometheus.metrics.reporter.listener`) as Kafka Connect so that all metrics are exposed together on same endpoint.

 For example, if you configured Kafka Connect to export metrics with the listener set to `http://:8081`, do the same in the connector configuration:
 ```json